jlgardy/tb_demo/README.md

 `samtools mpileup -q 30 -u -f reference.fa patient_1.sorted > patient_1.bcf -I` is an example using the data from patient_1's isolate

+**8. For each pileup file, we will convert it to a human-readable format and, at the same time, extract only those positions at which our genome is different from the reference genome - the variants:**

+`bcftools call -O v -mv file.bcf > file.vcf` is the general syntax you'd use

+`bcftools call -O v -mv patient_1.bcf > patient_1.vcf` is an example using the data from patient_1's isolate